Automated Brake Test

 Highly efficient shunting operation by automated processes.

-The international innovation alliance of SBB, RCG and PJM has developed a perfect solution: The “automated brake test”.
+The international innovation partnership with SBB, RCG and PJM has developed an optimal solution: The "automatic brake test".

 How does it work?

 The WaggonTracker is a comprehensive monitoring system captivating by its autonomous power supply and automated process.
 Highly precise measurement sensors acquire relevant data on the freight train.
 The data is processed and visualised on a mobile terminal in real-time.

 In the SBB user case, the WaggonTracker was upgraded by the feature of automated brake test.
 Therefore, the PJM team designed an additional sensor system enabling an automated check of the brakes.
 The results and analyses are shown on the tablet of the train conductor or the person in charge.

 The automated brake test fulfils all safety-related regulations in terms of operation and vehicle.

 - The automated brake testing system is an innovation by the development alliance of SBB Cargo, PJM and Rail Cargo Austria.
 Currently, the system is integrated in real operation by SBB Cargo and RCG has a prototype train equipped with the automated system.
 Within the project AmaBPro, a pilot train of DB Cargo will be equipped with the PJM system and then operationally tested.
 AmaBPro is part of the program “Future Rail Freight Transport” initiated by the Federal Ministry of Transport and Digital Infrastructure.
 In addition, Mercitalia Intermodal will have a pilot train for intermodal transport.
 For SBB Cargo, the automatic brake test is an important part in the „one-person operation“ automation project.
 The other two parts are the early collision warning system and the automatic coupling.
 The automated brake test meets all safety-relevant specifications in terms of operation and vehicle.